The engine that powers sustainable organisations

 While defining a criteria list is a necessary step in the management and reporting of ESG factors, companies should be wary of adopting a checklist approach.
 If there is too much focus placed on reporting indicators and meeting compliance and not enough is placed on actual strategies, it can affect lasting improvements.

-ESG is still a developing field and existing frameworks may be inadequate to capture the full complexity of issues that are difficult to measure.
+ESG is still a developing field, and existing frameworks may be inadequate to capture the full complexity of issues that are difficult to measure.
 Keep pushing for real impact measurement to go beyond the blind spots and surface-level indicators.

-Current developments on the regulatory side, especially with the Corporate Sustainability Reporting Directive (CSRD) will make reporting on a very comprehensive set of ESG criteria mandatory for all companies affected by the regulation.
 This does not mean, however, that the materiality assessment and the definition of ESG criteria to focus on in a company’s ESG strategy will become less relevant.
 Ideally, companies would comply with their reporting obligations and on top put specific focus on those ESG criteria of high relevance to their business.